Easy Sweet Lentil Soup, made with brown lentils, apples and a sweet potato, cooks in just 35 minutes. And it's SO scrumptious!

 Well, not so secret because I'm telling you what gives this Sweet Lentil Soup its flavor.
 This recipe was born because I had three main ingredients, lentils, sweet potatoes, and apples, that I thought would make an excellent soup.
 And since I love fennel, I decided to make it a little more robust by using a bit of fennel to expand the flavors.
 Don and I both think this simple, vegan Sweet Lentil Soup is excellent.

-Don’t you just love lentils?
+Don't you just love lentils?
 I do.
 Pretty much all kinds of lentils.
-The red and yellow lentils are great for making Dahl because when cooked, they are a bit creamy.
-The green lentils (my favorite) stay firmer and are terrific for salads.
-The brown lentils—which is what I used in this recipe—make a fabulous soup; they are hearty and filling.
+The red and yellow lentils (affiliate link) are great for making Dahl because when cooked, they are a bit creamy.
+The green lentils (affiliate link), my favorite, stay firmer and are terrific for salads.
+The brown lentils (affiliate link), which is what I used in this recipe, make a fabulous soup; they are hearty and filling.
 All lentils provide great protein and flavor so you get the added health benefits of a vegan, Mediterranean recipe.
 They are naturally low calorie, low fat, and high in protein and good vitamins.
 And lentils are inexpensive.